 Many of our grants are for services which are set up to meet the needs of the most disadvantaged members of our community while many others are for general community facilities and for services such as festivals and special events which enhance the quality of life for all Western Australians.

-In 2011/12, Lotterywest direct grants totalling $116.5 million went to 1,304 different community organisations around Western Australia.
+In 2015/16, Lotterywest approved grants totalling $118.9 million went to 963 different community organisations around Western Australia.
 These grants ranged from relatively small amounts for a few items of office or other equipment to several million dollars for major community projects.
 This allocation includes the grants made to the Perth International Arts Festival and to ScreenWest for the local screen industry.

-A full list of grants made in 2011/12 will be highlighted in our Annual Report soon.
+A full list of grants made in 2014/15 are highlighted in our Annual Report.